3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 # INSTALL

 - Install the `AES System Sensor Mount` onto the rear left corner of your printer's 20x20 extrusion, with about 10-15mm clearance from your B motor when the nozzle is on the bed.
 USE THREADLOCK!
-- Now add the Probe to your bracket, set the tip of the probe so its 1mm from the housing of the B motor.
+- Now add the Probe to your sensor mount, set the tip of the probe so its 1mm from the housing of the B motor.
 USE THREADLOCK!
 - Connect the wires to your board & define the correct pin.
-- My probe's wiring was a follows.
+- My probe's wiring was as follows.
 Yours may differ.
 Brown=+, Blue=-, Black=Signal, White=Temp.
 - We dont need temp & its not good for accurate readings anyway so cut that back & insulate.

 # CONFIGURING THE SYSTEM

 This will require you to edit the `Klicky-Macros.cfg` file.
 Dont worry it's super simple edits.
-This file is located in your printer's `config` folder inside the `Klicky` folder. open the file & CTRL+F & search:
+This file is located in your printer's `config` folder inside the `Klicky` folder.
+Open the file & CTRL+F & search:
 ```
 [gcode_macro _Home_Z_]
 ```
-Now on `Line Number 836` add this code:
+Now on empty `Line Number 836` add this code:
 ```
 SET_GCODE_VARIABLE MACRO=_AES_SYS VARIABLE=e_stop_armed VALUE=True # AES SYSTEM
 _AES_READ # AES SYSTEM
 ```
-Then on `Line Number 863` add this code:
+Then on empty `Line Number 863` add this code:
 ```
 SET_GCODE_VARIABLE MACRO=_AES_SYS VARIABLE=e_stop_armed VALUE=False # AES SYSTEM
 _AES_READ # AES SYSTEM